 Tax considerations: 1099s versus K-1s

 Like valuation timing, tax considerations can also throw a monkey wrench into managers’ structural plans.
 Many investors far prefer receiving a 1099 to a K-1; that’s a definite part of the appeal of this product category.
-But to issue 1099s, a fund must qualify under the regulated Investment Company requirements of the IRS Code.
+But to issue 1099s, a fund must qualify under the Regulated Investment Company (RIC) requirements of the IRS Code.
+To meet qualification requirements, the fund may require the use of either domestic or off-shore blockers.

-Many managers come to us wanting to issue 1099s but then need to go the K-1 route because of their underlying investment strategy, which may not qualify under rules for tax diversification and “good income” tests.
+Many managers may have a fund that issues 1099s but then need to go the K-1 route because of their underlying investment strategy, which may not qualify under rules for tax diversification and “good income” tests.

 Interval and tender-offer funds versus mutual funds versus private funds

 This table isn’t comprehensive but points toward many of the key factors that can trip managers up in their fund-formation plans.
-For a deeper dive into formation topics, see also our white papers on unlisted closed-end funds and product conversions.
+For a deeper dive into formation topics, see our reports on unlisted closed-end funds and product conversions.

 Key Factors for Fund Formation